 The second male sex is called the “rulik”; they have no penis and no ovaries, and instead fertilise valten females by rubbing their genitalia together.

 The second female sex is called the valtur; they have ovaries and a penis-like appendage.
 This appendage is both able to be penetrated by the balkk, and able to penetrate the rulik in order to fertilise their eggs.

 Kurloke are egg-layers.
-They are able to lay a clutch of eggs once a year during Lorane; with each clutch containing anywhere between 10-30 eggs.
-They closely resemble the eggs of the non-sapient crocodiles; however, the eggs of the kurloke are a dark, shiny black.
+They are able to lay a clutch of eggs once a year during the warmer months; with each clutch containing anywhere between 10-30 eggs.
+They closely resemble the eggs of the non-sapient crocodiles in shape and size; however, the eggs of the kurloke are a dark, shiny black.

 Each community will have at least 6 nursery pools; which they will cycle through each year as older children leave their nurseries.
-This is to stop the rather rambunctious older children from accidentally injuring or eating their younger siblings.
+This is to stop rambunctious older children from accidentally injuring their younger siblings.

 Though they leave home around 6, they aren’t considered fully grown until their 12th eclipse; and will usually wait until they’re 17 or older to have children.